By Chani Osthoff, Assistant Editor, Rat Race Rebellion

-- The Complete Digital Marketing Course – Udemy course (4.5 stars and 49,707 ratings).
+- The Complete Digital Marketing Course – Udemy course (4.5 stars).
 We mentioned this 12-in-1 course in the “Email Marketing” section and will be mentioning it again under “Social Media,” as it includes all those things (as well as SEO, of course).

-- SEO 2019: Complete SEO Training + SEO for WordPress Websites – Udemy course (4.3 stars and 5,305 ratings).
+- SEO 2019: Complete SEO Training + SEO for WordPress Websites – Udemy course (4.3 stars).
 If you’re looking for information on SEO without all the extra stuff in the above course, this is a great option.

 If you think playing on social media for a living sounds like a pipe dream, think again.
 Just like SEO, social media is a tool that a lot of businesses use to get website traffic and promote their brands.
 Someone with a good knowledge of social media management and marketing is therefore a great investment for any company.
 While you may be comfortable Tweeting or sharing recipes on Pinterest, managing social media requires a deeper understanding of the popular platforms.
 If you’re interested in tapping into that knowledge, we recommend:

-- The Complete Digital Marketing Course – Udemy course (4.5 stars and 49,707 ratings).
+- The Complete Digital Marketing Course – Udemy course (4.5 stars).
 This course appears three times in this post for a reason: it’s a 12-in-1 package with a wealth of digital marketing information, including marketing on social media.

-- Social Media Marketing Mastery – Udemy course (4.5 stars and 4,783 ratings).
+- Social Media Marketing Mastery – Udemy course (4.5 stars).
 If you’re looking for something specifically about marketing on the most popular social media platforms, this is the best one we’ve found.